mikemuryn/SecureApp/README.md

 A standalone desktop application for secure management of confidential trading algorithms and project files with robust authentication and encryption.

+### 🧭 Engineering Standards

+This project adheres to the [Engineering Standards Master Document](./ENGINEERING_STANDARDS_MASTER.md), maintained by **Mike Muryn (Revision 3.0, October 2025)**.
+All code must comply with its guidelines for formatting, testing, documentation, and CI/CD enforcement.

 ## 🔐 Security Features

 - **Strong Authentication**: Password-based login with account lockout protection